 It was at the age of 60 that she met her soul mate, Lee; and when she passed away in 2015, I went to Canada to fulfill her last wish, which was to be buried in the same grave as him.

-There’s another short film of yours, ‘Loving Myself’, which you took to Cannes, too.
+There’s another short film of yours that you took to Cannes,‘Love Sex Soprano’.
 Which aspect of journeying into self-love does the film explore?

 Basically, I am working on a series of short films.
 I feel that as an actor you portray someone else’s role and I had a strong urge to tell my stories – ones that I had based on my own experiences and also from my observation of other women’s lives.
 Different women are going through different things in life, but there exist invisible threads that make their stories and situations similar to each other.
 When I went to Cannes as a part of the ‘She Cannes’ Squad, I met a lot of women from across the world, and it was something that I gathered based on my observation and the interactions I had with them.

 Love Sex Soprano is a film that details into the aspects of a woman’s life journey from puberty to adulthood.
 How the period of puberty sees a little girl build a new and rather strange romantic view of life, moving onto her experiencing different shades of relationships, and finally reaching the stage of understanding the importance of self-love, of finding love within before outside.
 In some way, it touches upon the perspective of women’s empowerment and the idea of having a gender free outlook.
 But most importantly, it gives the message of finding happiness within regardless of what happens.

 As we wrapped our conversation, and chatted a little more about the subjective nature of the film and its relevance in today’s times, Taranjit also mentioned about one of her spoken word pieces, called ‘I Am Not A Virgin’ that came out in April this year.
 With over 2 million views, it had garnered a lot of attention – give it a listen!